wp-plugins/ik-facebook/readme.txt

 5. This is the Facebook Feed Widget and the Facebook Like Button Widget of the IK Facebook Plugin.
 The options on this widget allow you to override the settings you have selected on your Settings panel.

 == Changelog ==

+= 2.6.1 =
+* Feature: adds ability to control the format of the post date.
+* Fix: addresses various minor items.

 = 2.6 =
 * Feature: adds multi language and regional support!
 We will add new language options to the plugin as we complete our translations!